joelbcastillo/SecretSantaSMS/README.md

 # Credits

-This code was derived from https://github.com/underbluewaters/secret-santa and modified to work with SMS (Twilio) and added the functionality of 1-way block.
+This code was derived from https://github.com/iHydra/SecretSantaSMS and modified to load API credentials from a config file.